satellite-image-deep-learning/datasets/README.md

 <img src="logo.png" width="700">
 </p>

-This page lists datasets for deep learning applied to satellite and aerial imagery.
+Datasets for deep learning applied to satellite and aerial imagery.
 Learn more at:

 # 👉 [satellite-image-deep-learning.com](https://www.satellite-image-deep-learning.com/) 👈